 - My “Stretch out Strap.”
 One of my challenges is flexibility.
 I found this simple little strap that assists me in contorting my body to points of total uncomfortableness.
 I love it and hate it so much at the same time.
 To help ease the pain I have taken to watching “Breaking Bad” on my Ipad while I am lying on the floor in pain.

 - Crossfit.
-I have been doing Crossfit as my fitness activity of choice for the last year and I am addicted.
-My first competition is in February.
-Me, at 47 and some 20 year olds…..should be fun! ;)
+I have been doing Crossfit as my fitness activity of choice for the last several years and I am addicted.
+I love the idea of being fit across many different metrics.
+I have since become a Level 2 Crossfit Coach and competitive athlete.

 - My cats.
 Samantha Kate and Sydney Bear.
 I didn’t have any two legged kids but tend to treat the furry 4 legged ones just like they are my own children!
 I learn from them, love them, worry about them, miss them…ETCETERA!